-Conclusion: pulling all the barista registers with this machine is as easy as it is entertaining.
+In conclusion, pulling all the shots with this machine is as easy as it is entertaining.

-Their complete equipment as well as the temperature control, which is as easy to use as it is surprisingly stable even without an additional heat exchanger, not only make the new Rocket double boiler Macchina an absolute must-have item for every ambitious home coffeeologist but also predestines it as a welcome test and thus Tool for small roasters, for example.
+Their complete equipment as well as the temperature control is as easy to use as it is surprisingly stable even without an additional heat exchanger.

-With such qualities in the luggage, the R58 should properly blow through the highly competitive dual boiler market.
+With such qualities in the luggage, the Rocket r58 should properly blow through the highly competitive dual boiler market.
 In the end, the real highlight is that the concentrated technology qua smart handheld solution respects the classic design.

 If Rocket still has insight and in the medium term a few additional Euros for a permanently higher-quality USB interface (or a Bluetooth solution along with an iPhone app!), but the competition can dress up warmly.

 - First-class espresso quality through flexible brewing temperature

 - PID control via external control panel, absolutely flexible hot water and steam lances

 - Dimensions: (width / height / depth in cm) 31 x 41 x 44

 - Weight: 29 kg Power: 1,400 W / 1,400 W (together max.
 1,550 W)

 - Kettle: 1.7 liters (steam / hot water), 0.58 liters (coffee)